 In a different year, it might be tempting to come out of the gate in full throttle academically.
 For now, simply learn to pace yourself.
 Everyone — from students to teachers to administrators — is managing their expectations as the world gets a handle on our new normal.

 6. Take Tech Breaks

 Your phone is an ongoing temptation.
 The fear of missing out is real; no doubt you want to keep up.
 Still, do yourself a favor early on and put limits on your use of technology.

 Schedule some regular tech breaks.
 Allow your mind to detox from the overwhelming interruptions of notifications, social media, and more.

 Be realistic about the balance of academic, social, and other obligations in your life.
 You don’t have to entertain guests all the time.
 It’s okay to skip some social events.
 A little solitude goes a long way.
 Set and enforce boundaries.

 Every school has available free resources.
 Familiarize yourself with what’s available and, again, don’t hesitate to reach out for support.
 It’s a great way to meet others and connect with kindred spirits.

 There are countless reasons why it’s normal to feel anxiety as you enter college.
 Also, there are countless healthy coping mechanisms you can employ to ease the tension.
 However, this does not mean the process will be easy.
 You may feel you can’t handle it alone.
 That’s perfectly okay.

 Everyone can benefit from speaking to a compassionate, experienced counselor.
-Even if you’re away at school, you have the option of doing virtual sessions via video chat or telephone.
+Even away at school, you have the option of doing virtual sessions via video chat or telephone.
 Don’t struggle alone.
 Read more about anxiety treatment.
-Then please reach out soon for help and learn the skills that will guide you through these challenging but incredible years of your life.
+Then reach out for help and learn the skills that will guide you through these challenging but incredible years of your life.